Engine stalls while driving why?

 • 1 POST

-It has run great.
+it has run great.
 While driving under normal conditions the engine just shuts off, all other items contiune to work electric A/C ect.
 It almost as if there is no gas in the car.
 The engine will turn over but just wont start, after a few minutes the engine will start and drive again, but after a few more minutes of driving it will die again.
 Its a never ending cycle, runs, dies, works again after a few minutes, dies again.
 It does this when coasting, at a full stop, accelerating stopping, not at any particular time.
 All guages are in line, gas, elec, oil, I cant seem to find the problem.
 Any ideas?

-Friday, October 9th, 2020 AT 12:09 PM (Merged)
+Oct 9, 2020 at 12:09 PM (Merged)

 LUNGMAN